History

 Restaurant Kohalen ★ 3.9

-Restaurant Kohalen at the end of Jaegergaardsgade serves classic Danish lunch in premises that date to 1907, with roast pork, steak sandwiches and open sandwiches made from a straightforward kitchen.
+Restaurant Kohalen at the end of Jaegergaardsgade serves classic Danish lunch in premises that date to 1907, with roast pork, steak sandwiches and open.

-Order: Stegt flæsk with potatoes and parsley sauce; a Nordic lunch institution in an atmospheric room.
+Order: Stegt flæsk with potatoes and parsley sauce; a Nordic lunch institution in an warm-lit room.

-Tip: Monday to Saturday 11:00 to 18:00, walk-ins only.
+Tip: Monday to Saturday 11:00-18:00, walk-ins only.
 The building itself dates to the old slaughterhouse district and the atmosphere reflects it.

 More cities are in research.
 Want frikadeller covered somewhere specific?
 Tell us where you want to eat.